Inflect logo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Brazil offers federal tax incentives that benefit data center operators and their customers.
-These programs provide exemptions and reductions on tariffs for imported IT and network equipment, lowering the capital cost of deploying and maintaining infrastructure.
+Tax Advantage For Data Centers Brazil offers federal tax incentives that directly benefit data center operators and tenants.
+These programs provide tariff exemptions for imported IT equipment, significantly lowering the capital investment required to deploy servers, storage, and networking hardware.

 Natural Disaster Risk

-Recife has a high overall risk profile, with a rating of 5.2 out of 10, as of September 2025.
-The risk is driven almost entirely by specific, well-understood natural hazards rather than broader geopolitical or seismic instability.
+Recife has a high overall risk profile, with an INFORM Risk score of 5.2 out of 10 as of September 2025.
+The risk is not uniform across all categories; it is concentrated in specific, manageable environmental hazards.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business